-As a public relations specialist, your tact and communication skills will be highly valued.
+As a public relations specialist, your tact and communication skills may be highly valued.
 Public relations specialists work as advocates for a variety of organizations, including businesses, nonprofits, universities, and hospitals.
 These groups depend on public relations specialists to maintain a positive reputation and, in the case of for-profit businesses, profitability.

 Public relations specialists handle organizational messages involving media, community, consumer, industry, and governmental communications.
 As a public relations specialist, you may draft press releases and interact with media, as well as establish speaking engagements.
 You may be called on to prepare speeches and talking points for company officials.
-In essence, as a public relations specialist, you will act as an intermediary between the public and your employer, and it is the expectation that you will be your employer's best voice.
+In essence, as a public relations specialist, you will act as an intermediary between the public and your employer, and it is the expectation that you may be your employer’s best voice.

 Online Courses and Degrees for Public Relations Careers

 In public relations, the ability to communicate effectively, both orally and in writing, is essential to the job.
 Your coursework should center on communication strategies, marketing, journalism, and strong writing skills.
 Business program in a public relations might include public communication, marketing principles, social media, technical or business, writing, and consumer behavior.

 Many entry-level public relations specialists majored in public relations, journalism, advertising, or communication as college undergraduates.
 The firm’s specific line of business will influence the qualifications they are seeking.
 For instance, an information technology company might want to hire a public relations specialist with knowledge of information technology.
 Other organizations that regularly hire public relations specialists include those in health care, science, engineering, sales, athletics, and finance.
 Something to keep in mind when you are earning your public relations or related degree: your elective courses, if chosen wisely, might help you when you begin your career.